Cartoons Underground 2019

 Im Eun Sue (b.
 1995) enjoys art and narrative-based media.
 Typically working in 2D, she creates stories which focus on the happenings of life.
 She graduated with a BFA in Digital Animation from Nanyang Technological University in Singapore.

-Directed by Jamie Goh, Jeraldine Ong, Zhen Ying Jie
+Jamie Goh, Jeraldine Ong, Zhen Ying Jie (Singapore)

 Synopsis: Immediately shunned in a new town, Fluzzard resorts to changing his appearance to fit in much to his friend’s displeasure.